FITTING & BUYING

 The Frog 52, 55, 62, 69, 73 and 78 have passed EN14764, ISO 4210 and CPSC 1512.

 The Frog Road and Track 58, 67 and 70 have passed EN14781, ISO 4210 and CPSC 1512.

 The Frog MTBs 62, 69 and 72 have passed ISO 4210 and CPSC 1512.

 If you would like more details about the nature of the testing, and how our bikes conform to the standards, please contact us on email@example.com Further details are also available from BSI Standards Publications.

 If your business is in the bicycle trade, click on Trade Customers at the top of the page on our site, and you can apply for a trade account, or call on +44 1784 557300.
-Account holders benefit from trade discounts and favourable credit terms, and free delivery if you order 3 bikes or more in UK.
+Account-holders benefit from trade discounts and favourable credit terms, and free delivery if you order 3 bikes or more in the UK.